dssg/dssg-manual/manual.md

 # Code of Conduct

 Our Code of Conduct applies to all participants in all of our events open to external partners and the public, as well as to the fellowship itself.
-We hope that most things in it should go without saying, but we wanted to make them explicit.
-Everyone at DSSG should feel welcome, and we want to foster a safe, productive environment for fellows, staff, and visitors.
+We hope that these things go without saying.
+We want to ensure that everyone who comes into the DSSG space to feel welcome, and we want to foster a safe, productive environment for fellows, staff, and visitors.

-Our Anti-Harassement Policy (below) always applies.
-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of staff.

-**If the matter is especially urgent, please call/contact one of your fellow advocates:**
+Our Anti-Harassement Policy (below) explicitly outlines the behavior for which we have a zero tolerance policy.
+If you feel that you or anyone else is being harassed or treated unfairly, or have any other concerns about this policy, please contact ** one of your fellow advocates:**
-Benedict Kuester or Jane Zanzig via private Slack message Rob Mitchum via private Slack message or by call/text at (773) 484-9890
+Jane Zanzig via private Slack message or by call/text at (206) 235-6912 Rob Mitchum via private Slack message or by call/text at (773) 484-9890

 ## Anti-Harassment Policy